 The Flintstones in Viva Rock Vegas is the second Live-Action Adaptation of The Flintstones franchise.
 It's a Prequel to the first film in which Fred meets Wilma Slaghoople and Barney meets Betty O'Shale.
 The film outlines how both couples fell in love and the rivalries from others that complicated their relationships.Despite slightly more positive reception than the first film (though still generally negative), this film had the misfortune of coming out during a time when Hanna-Barbera cartoons had become So Last Season, and Universal Pictures was already exhausting their advertising expenditures toward two of their other films released that same period, U571 and Gladiator.
-As a result of being put on their self-made blockbuster death row, Viva Rock Vegas tanked at the box office, grossing extremely less than its predecessor grossed, and Universal relinquished the Hanna-Barbera film licensenote , resulting in no further Flintstones movies being made since then, though an animated film currently is in development by Warner Animation Group.
+As a result of being put on their self-made blockbuster death row, Viva Rock Vegas tanked at the box office, grossing extremely less than its predecessor grossed, and Universal relinquished the Hanna-Barbera film licensenote , resulting in no further live-action Flintstones movies being made since then, though an animated film currently is in development by Warner Animation Group.

 - Acquired Situational Narcissism: When Fred starts winning big at the casino (actually the work of Chip behind the scenes), he briefly acts like a posh jerk, thinking that's what Wilma wants.
 He's very wrong.

 - All-Powerful Bystander: Gazoo.
 He can do pretty much anything he wants by snapping his fingers, but his overseers forbid him from using his powers while on Earth except for his research purposes.
 One of the sweeter moments in the movie is he when decides to help Fred and Barney escape jail anyway.